eliasmarcon/evol_sudoku/README.md

 ### Notes
 - Ensure that the GAlib library is correctly installed and linked during compilation.
-- Adjust the program parameters (e.g., population size, mutation probability) in the source code as needed.
+- Adjust the program parameters (e.g., population size, generation size) in the source code as needed.
-- The program utilizes a genetic algorithm to evolve Sudoku solutions.
-The genetic operations include initialization, mutation, and crossover.
+- The program utilizes a genetic algorithm to create and solve Sudoku solutions.
+The genetic operations include initialization, mutation, and crossover as well as selection.

+---

 ### Disclaimer
 This program is provided as-is and may require adjustments based on your specific environment and requirements.
 Feel free to explore and modify the source code for experimentation and customization.

-**Also the ideal usage would be to just run the `run_creator_solver.sh` script to generate a sudoku field and also solve a sudoku field.**
+**Also the ideal usage would be to just run the `run_creator_solver.sh` script to generate a new sudoku field and also solve the newly created sudoku field, with a specific number of values which are replaced. !
+Also make sure to execute the `run_creator_solver.sh` script in the default folder**

 ### Folder Structure